What is Amazon RDS?

 Multi-AZ deployments set up the synchronous application and automatic failover.

-However, this process takes slightly longer – it can take 10 to 15 minutes if the entire availability zone was offline and nothing can be done about that until it comes online.
+However, this process takes slightly longer – it can take 10 to 15 minutes if the entire availability zone is offline and nothing can be done about that until it comes online.

-Remember, if you reduce crash recovery time, your SQL Server will be doing more aggressive checkpoints, so you will need to know how it impacts in your performance.
+Remember, if you reduce crash recovery time, your SQL Server will perform more aggressive checkpoints, so you will need to know how it impacts your performance.

 Use Amazon RDS DB events to monitor failovers

-Amazon RDS uses the Amazon Simple Notification Service (Amazon SNS) to provide notification when an event occurs.
+Amazon RDS uses the Amazon Simple Notification Service (Amazon SNS) to provide notifications when an event occurs.

 These notifications can be in any notification form such as an email, a text message, or a call to an HTTP endpoint.